Edward Watson (dancer)

 Edward Watson MBE (born 21 May 1976) is a British ballet dancer.
-He is a principal dancer and coach with the Royal Ballet in London.
+He is a retired principal dancer and currently a coach with the Royal Ballet in London.

 Early years

 Edward Watson was born in Bromley, Kent and was brought up in Dartford with his twin sister, Liz.
 He first attended dance classes at the age of 3, and was later accepted as a student at the Royal Ballet School, eventually joining the full-time school at White Lodge, Richmond Park.
 Whilst at the school, he trained with Anatoly Grigoriev, a former dancer of the Kirov Ballet and was one of six male students who graduated into the Upper School at the age of 16.
 At the Upper School his teachers included German Zammel and Julie Lincoln.
 Whilst training at the Upper School, Watson danced a number of roles: